devvaki/DimMeasurement/dimmeasure/README.md

 Measuring a box without actually having a physical contact?
 Yes!
 Handling `.ply` files — 3D **point clouds** , measuring to find their dimensions and volume.

-- **.PLY**: Polygon File Format, often used for storing 3D point cloud geometry.
+- **.ply**: Polygon File Format, often used for storing 3D point cloud geometry.
 - **Point Cloud**: Essentially the simplest form of a 3d model.
 It is a collection of individual points plotted in a 3d space each point contains several measurements including its coordinate along X, Y, Z directions, RGB (color value) and luminance (brightness).

 ## Understanding the Raw Data